- Prep School

-Birkdale is a Christian school and so Christian theology and morality make up a significant part of the RE curriculum.
+Birkdale School has a Christian foundation and so Christian theology and morality make up a significant part of the RE curriculum.
 These Christian ideas are always thoughtfully analysed and students are encouraged to find their own response to questions of belief.

-Our students also explore the important worldviews of Judaism (S1/Year 7) and Islam (S2/Year 8) as well as Eastern concepts of religion (S3/Year 9).
-Nearly a third of curriculum time is given to understanding these religions.
+Our students also explore the important worldviews of Judaism (S1/Y7) and Islam (S2/Y8) as well as Eastern concepts of religion (S3/Y9).
 It is important to us that students are ‘religiously literate’ and have had a chance to learn from these different perspectives.

-RE is allocated 2 periods of 35 minutes a week in S1 (Year 7) and S2 (Year 8).
-In S3 (Year 9) this increases to 3 periods.
-In S4 (Year 10) and S5 (Year 11) ten periods of compulsory RE form a part of the General Studies curriculum.
+RE is allocated 2 periods of 35 minutes a week in S1 (Y7) and S2 (Y8).
+In S3 (Y9) this increases to 3 periods.
+In S4 (Y10) ten periods of compulsory RE form a part of the General Studies curriculum.
 These lessons focus on moral and philosophical questions.
-There is an optional GCSE course – Philosophy and Ethics through Christianity.
-We also have a successful A level course in Philosophy of Religion and Ethics.
+There is an optional GCSE course comprising of: Religious, Philosophical and Ethical Studies; Christian beliefs and practices and Islamic beliefs and practices.
+We also have a successful A level course in Philosophy of Religion, Ethics and Christian Theology.